Wayne Poole, Rural Access Gap Program Director:

 Creating a level playing field

-The Rural Access Gap program is the first stage of the Schools Digital Strategy that will ensure these schools are digitally transformed to match their metropolitan counterparts.
+The Rural Access Gap program was the first stage of the Schools Digital Strategy that ensured these schools were digitally transformed to match their metropolitan counterparts.

 Program Director Wayne Poole said it was more than just a technology uplift for students and teachers.